Approximate optimality and the risk/reward tradeoff in a class of bandit problems

-The sufficiency of means and variances might be expected from the classic CLT, and arises here for similar reasons.
-We turn to intuition for (iii).
+The sufficiency of means and variances might be expected from the classic CLT, and arises here for similar reasons.\footnote{ This is not to say that the result can be derived from the classical CLT, or that it is in any way "obvious."
+Its proof is decidedly nontrivial.} We turn to intuition for (iii).
 Consider the evaluation of arm $k$ in the context of making the contingent decision for stage $i$.
-If the horizon $n$ is large, then the payoff to arm $ k$ contributes little to the averages determining overall utility.
+If the horizon $n$ is large, then the payoff to arm $k$ contributes little to the averages determining overall utility.
 Accordingly, a second-order Taylor series expansion provides a good approximation to the incremental benefit from arm $k$, which expansion, to order $O\left( n^{-1}\right) $, is linear in $\left( \mu _{k},\sigma _{k}^{2}\right) $.
-Therefore, the value when maximizing over the $K$ arms (asymptotically) equals that when maximizing over the convex hull $co( \mathcal{A})$, or over its set of extreme points $\mathcal{A}^{ext}$, as asserted in (\ref{Vbound}).
-In more economic terms, extreme arms are sufficient because switching suitably between them across stages can, in the infinite-horizon limit, replicate or improve upon the payoff distribution achievable by any one of the $K$ arm(s).\footnote{ Theorem \ref{thm-tradeoff} (iii)-(v) and their proofs give conditions under whcih there are gains from switching.
-Part (v) deals with the special case where variances can be ignored, (because DM is indifferent to differences in variances), and hence the extremes are defined by the means alone.} \ { .}
+Therefore, the value when maximizing over the $K$ arms (asymptotically) equals that when maximizing over the convex hull of $\mathcal{A}$, or over its set of extreme points $\mathcal{A}^{ext}$, as asserted in (\ref{Vbound}). \textit{In more economic terms, extreme arms are sufficient because switching suitably between them across stages can, in the infinite-horizon limit, replicate or improve upon the payoff distribution achievable when choosing from the entire set of }$K$\textit{\ arms.} \